Wife of US student held in Iran says husband ‘not a spy’

-WASHINGTON (AP) - The wife of a Princeton University graduate student imprisoned in Iran is appealing for international cooperation to get him released.
+WASHINGTON (AP) - The wife of a Princeton University graduate student imprisoned in Iran said Thursday that her husband is not a spy as she appealed for international cooperation to secure his release.

-Hua Qu tells reporters in Washington that there have been no recent productive conversations between the U.S. and the Iranian government about Xiyue (SHE’-yeh) Wang.

-She urged the U.S., Iran and China to work together on her husband’s case in a speech Thursday at the National Press Club to mark the third anniversary of his imprisonment.
+“I plead for the gate of mercy to be opened for him, and I hope he can come back to us as soon as possible,” Hua Qu said in a speech marking the third anniversary of her husband’s detention.

-Her Chinese-American husband was sentenced to 10 years in prison after being convicted of “infiltrating” Iran and sending confidential material abroad.
-She says he’s ‘definitely not a spy.’
+Hua also said there have been no recent productive conversations between the United States and the Iranian government about Xiyue Wang, a Chinese-American history researcher who was sentenced to 10 years in prison after being convicted of “infiltrating” Iran and sending confidential material abroad.

+“My husband and our family have become innocent victims in an apparently ever-intensifying quarrel between world powers,” Hua said.
+“My husband is an academic researcher.
+He’s a father, a husband.
+He is not a political figure, and he definitely is not a spy.”

+Wang, who specializes in late 19th century and early 20th century Eurasian history, was detained in August 2016 while conducting research in connection with his doctoral dissertation.

 Efforts to free him and other Americans held in Iran have been complicated by increased tensions between the U.S. and Iran.
+Any productive dialogue that might once have occurred has stalled following the U.S. withdrawal last year from the 2015 nuclear agreement between the Iranian government and world powers.

+While Iran’s top diplomat has floated the idea of a prisoner swap, the U.S. government has simply called for the immediate release of all “innocent” Americans.

+“This case will not be automatically resolved,” Hua said.
+“They definitely need to come to the negotiating table and to speak to each other, to engage in a dialogue.

 Sign up for Daily Newsletters